‘The Bachelor’ Colton Underwood Teases His Plans For That Kimmel Engagement Ring

 As The Inquisitr shared earlier, Colton shared during the couple’s Jimmy Kimmel Live! appearance that they were confidently dating and Cassie said they were in a period of pre-engagement.
 They declined to get engaged during Kimmel’s show, despite Jimmy trying to nudge them into it, but he did give them the Neil Lane ring to use at whatever point they felt ready.

 Now, however, Underwood suggests that they might exchange the ring for something of their own choosing.
-The Bachelor star says that Randolph has made it clear to him that Cassie wants to be surprised when he does propose.
-She might want a surprise when it comes to the when and how, cut Colton says he does know exactly what his lady wants in an engagement ring.
+The Bachelor star says that Randolph has made it clear to him she wants to be surprised when he does propose.
+She might want a surprise when it comes to the when and how, but Colton says he does know exactly what his lady wants in an engagement ring.

 #TheBachelor @Colton & his girlfriend/almost fiancée @CassieRandolph!???? #TheBachelorFinale #BachelorNation @BachelorABC pic.twitter.com/uwAEfkMPTz